Game Designer or Game Developer – What’s the Difference?

 Here’s a run-down on the responsibilities of each position so you can get a handle on what’s likely to be a good fit, given your own skills and interests.

 The best game designers are often creative people and they blend a number of different skills together ranging from programming to graphic design and including animation and art.
 Designers dream up all the ideas that are behind the game itself and often help come up with the games story.
 They design the initial framework and set out the flow of the game.
+This is critical as there are many stages to game development.

 Creating the initial framework is a critical part of the job for a designer and it can often make or break the success of the game.
 Depending on the size and scope of the project, designers may be split into teams to manage different parts of this process.